-Setting Description Factory Default

-User Name User Name for the Local User Database None

-(Max. of 30 characters)

-Password Password for the Local User Database None

-(Max. of 16 characters)

-Description Description for the Local User Database None

-(Max. of 30 characters)
+Setting Description Factory Default User Name Hear Name for the Legal Hear Database None (Max. of 30 characters) User Name for the Local User Database None Password Password for the Local User Database None (Max. of 16 characters) Password for the Local Oser Database None Description Description for the Local User Database None (Max. of 30 characters) Description for the Local oser Database None

-NOTE The user name for the Local User Database is case-insensitive.
+The user name for the Local User Database is case-insensitive.